RirikoAI/RirikoBot/README.md

 The AI chatbot uses the `.` prefix.
 Try it out by linking to your Discord bot and inviting it to a server.
 Start with `.hello`

 ### 2. AI Powered Music bot
 Try asking it to play a random anime music, or suggesting you a Nightcore music.
-Something like `.Hey can you play me an anime music?` **STILL WIP - Will be fully implemented soon**
+Something like `.Hey can you play me an anime music?`

 ### 3. General Purpose bot
 Moderation / welcoming / auto-creating vc features **WIP**